What’s the Deal with Extended Car Warranties in California?

 What Is an Extended Auto Warranty?

 Technically, only a manufacturer can provide a warranty for a car.
-However, you can get additional coverage after the manufacturer warranty expires with one of their extended warranty plans.
+However, you can get additional coverage after the manufacturer’s warranty expires with one of their extended warranty plans.

 VSCs are commonly referred to as extended warranties, but they are two separate things.
 The main difference between a warranty and a VSC is who the provider is.

-Some extended warranty providers will also offer California-approved warranties that we’ll discuss below.
+Some extended warranty providers will also offer California-approved warranties, which we’ll discuss below.

 What Is a Vehicle Service Contract (VSC)?